 For cedar shingles to remain in optimal condition, the branches of nearby trees must be trimmed away from the roof.
 If a nearby tree has long branches, they should never be allowed to grow over any part of the rooftop.
 Ideally, no tree should be within six feet of a house.

-A cedar roof can add value to a home.
-As one of the most ageless of roofing types, cedar is featured on many classic homes throughout the U.S., particularly in older neighborhoods along the northeast.
-For just about anyone in the market for a traditional home, cedar is the natural choice in roofing.
+Cedar: A cedar roof can add value to a home.
+As one of the most ageless roofing types, cedar is featured on many classic homes throughout the U.S., particularly in older neighborhoods along the northeast.
+For just about anyone in the market for a traditional home, cedar is the natural choice for roofing.
 If you already live in a classic home, a cedar roof could be your only option, as only cedar will retain the home's architectural integrity.

-An asphalt roof is not likely to add value to a home.
+Asphalt: An asphalt roof is not likely to add value to a home.
 If you replace an old cedar roof with asphalt shingles, the change could easily lower the market value of your property.
 If you live in a historic home or district, you might be prohibited from switching from cedar to asphalt.

 Contact Cedar Roof Coatings for Shingle Maintenance or Repairs